 Most are small and can fit on you or in a small pocket.
 Though not obvious when to use them, you’ll find when you do need them, having them is a lot better than not and others will appreciate it too.

-Surprisingly Useful Things To Take Travelling
+6 Useful Things To Take Travelling

-Imagine your in your dorm room, along with 13 other people and you need to go to the loo.
+Imagine you are in your dorm room, along with 13 other people and you need to go to the loo.
 You need a torch, you can use your phone, your phone is out of battery, the option is to drop down onto a floor, not sure of what has been left there or turn the room light on and make no friends.
 Or perhaps you are a bit more adventurous and have decided to do some hitchhiking or go off the beaten track.
 Unbeaten tracks don’t always have street lighting and car may not see you as the sun goes down.
 A torch in both situations is a good companion.

 I recommend the LED Lenser MT7, I use this all the time and it is sturdy and lightweight.
 Popular with the emergency services as it has survival functions like “SOS” and “Strobe” and a body that can be used to defend yourself if needed.